Last Updated on April 6, 2026

 I tried avoiding maternity-specific clothing as much as possible during my pregnancy and get things secondhand, however bras was one area where I definitely needed to get some new pieces.
-Of course I wanted to find sustainable and ethical bra options so here are some of the nursing and maternity bras I tried as well as some other great brands I’ve found.
+Of course I wanted to find sustainable nursing bras options so here are some of ones I tried as well as some other great brands I’ve found.

 Comfort and easy accessibility are obviously high priorities for nursing bras and I would recommend trying a few different styles to see what you like best.
 I personally found I preferred the crossover style vs the clip but glad I had both depending on what I was wearing.